-The School of St. Mary is operated under the auspices of the Catholic Archdiocese of Chicago, a corporation sole.
-The School of St. Mary admits students of any race, color, sex, and national and ethnic origin to all the rights, privileges, programs, and activities generally accorded or made available to students.
-The School of St. Mary does not discriminate based on sex, race, color, or national and ethnic origin in the administration of educational policies, athletic or other school-administered programs.
+The School of St.Mary does not discriminate on the basis of any race, color, national or ethnic origin to all the rights, privileges, programs, and activities that do not conflict with the teachings of the Roman Catholic Church.
+Archdiocesan schools do not discriminate on the basis of race, color, or national and ethnic origin in the administration of educational policies, loan programs, athletic or other school-administered programs in accordance with applicable local, state, and federal antidiscrimination statutes to the extent that such anti-discrimination statutes do not conflict with the teachings of the Roman Catholic Church.